Fascist Italy: Africa

-Negotiations on expanding the borders of the colony of Libya took place with the British government following similarly derisible concessions from the French Maghreb possessions in 1919 as a compensation for the unsatisfactory gains ofItaly in Europe following the Paris Peace Conference.Similar concessions had already been made by the British Colonial Office with Jubaland, formerly part of British East Africa being attached to Italian Somaliland in 1924.
+Negotiations on expanding the borders of the colony of Libya took place with the British government following similarly derisible concessions from the French Maghreb possessions in 1919 as a compensation for the unsatisfactory gains of Italy in Europe following the Paris Peace Conference.
+Similar concessions had already been made by the British Colonial Office with Jubaland, formerly part of British East Africa being attached to Italian Somaliland in 1924.
 Further negotiations began in 1925 to define the border between Libya and British-held Egypt.
 These negotiations resulted in Italy gaining previously undefined territory in a chicanery of dubious value.
 In 1934, once again the Italian government requested more territory for Libya from British-held Sudan.
 The United Kingdom allowed Italy to gain some territory from Sudan to add to Libya.

 In October 1935, Mussolini believed that the time was right for Italy to invade Ethiopia (also known as Abyssinia) to make it a colony.
 Since December 1934, Mussolini has been preparing for an invasion by sending troops to Italian colonies, when at Wal-Wal, a provocative Italian border fort built well inside internationally recognised Ethiopian borders was challenged by Ethiopian surveyors who were attacked by an Italian force.
 As a result, the Second Italo-Abyssinian War erupted.
 Italy invaded Ethiopia from the Italian colonies of Eritrea and Somaliland.
 Italy committed atrocities against the Ethiopians during the war, including the use of aircraft to drop poison gas on the defending Ethiopian soldiers.
 The last regular Ethiopian forces were defeated in 1937, completing Italy's petty revenge for its failed colonial conquest of the 1890s.
 Ethiopia was merged with Eritrea and Somaliland into Africa Orientale Italians (AOI) and King Victor Emmanuel III was soon proclaimed Emperor of Ethiopia.
 The international consequences for Italy's belligerence resulted in its diplomatic isolation, with only Hitlerian Germany willing to offer a lifeline, the Rome-Berlin Axis that eventually became Italy’s downfall when it bound itself too closely to the Nazis.
 France and Britain quickly abandoned their trust of Mussolini but failed to take decisive action.
 Italy's actions were formally condemned by the League of Nations, prompting a Grand Council of Fascism vote to withdraw from the League on 11 December 1937 and Mussolini denounced the League as a mere "tottering temple".
-However Italian East Africa was poorly defended and quickly overrun by British Commonwealth, Free French and Ethiopian resistance forces in May 1941 during the East African Campaign, restoring Haile Selassie I to the throne.
+However Italian East Africa was poorly defended and quickly overrun by British Commonwealth, Free French and Ethiopian resistance forces in May 1941 during the East African Campaign, restoring Haile Selassie to the throne.